North Carolina teachers will be the next to walk out. Here's what they want:

-The nationwide fight for more school funding has now swept North Carolina, where teachers are planning to skip school and confront lawmakers next week.
+The nationwide fight for more school funding has now swept North Carolina, where teachers are planning to skip school and confront lawmakers.

 Unlike similar protests in West Virginia, Oklahoma and Arizona, teachers are planning to use a personal day and rally for just one day at the state Capitol.